-An exit strategy is how a business owner plans on selling their investment in their business.
-An exit strategy is part of the business plan, which is a document every entrepreneur needs.
+An exit strategy, or plan, outlines how a business owner plans on selling their investment in their business.
 Exit strategies help business owners have an out if they want to sell or close the business.
 Entrepreneurs must create a business exit plan before starting a business and tweak it as the business grows and the market changes.

-A merger can occur when two businesses combine into one new business.
-Mergers increase your business’s value, which is why investors or shareholders like them.
+In a merger, two businesses combine into one.
+Mergers increase your business’s value, which is why investors tend to like them.

 There are five main types of mergers:

 An acquisition is when a company buys another business.
-With an acquisition exit strategy, you give up ownership of your business to the business that buys it from you.
+With an acquisition exit strategy, you give up ownership of your business to the company that buys it from you.

 One of the positives of going with an acquisition is that you get to name your price.
 A business might be apt to pay a higher price than the actual value of your business, especially if they’re a competitor.

 But if you’re not ready to let go of your business, an acquisition might not be the right exit strategy for you.
-You may need to sign a noncompete agreement with an acquisition.
-A noncompete agreement means you promise not to work for or start a new business similar to the one you just sold.
+You may need to sign a noncompete agreement promising not to work for or start a new business similar to the one you just sold.

 There are two types of acquisition: friendly and hostile.
 If you have a friendly acquisition, you agree to be acquired by a larger business.
 However, a hostile acquisition means that you do not agree.
 The acquiring business purchases stakes to complete the acquisition.

 If an acquisition is your exit strategy, your acquisition should be friendly.
-You know that this is how you want to give up your investments, and you attempt to find an acquiring business with similar core values as your own.
+You likely will attempt to find an acquiring business that you want to sell to.

 3. Sell to someone you know

-You might want to see your business live on under someone else’s ownership.
+You may want to see your business live on under someone else’s ownership.
 In many cases, you can sell to someone you know as an exit strategy.

-Before selling your business to someone you know or are acquainted with, weigh the pros and cons.
+Before selling your business to someone you know or are acquainted with, consider the drawbacks.
 You don’t want to jeopardize personal relationships over your business.
-Make sure to disclose things like liabilities and the profitability of your business before a family, friend, or acquaintance buys it from you.
+Disclose things like liabilities and the profitability of your business before a family, friend, or acquaintance buys it from you.

-An Initial Public Offering is the first sale of a business’s stocks to the general public.
-This is also known as going public.
+An initial public offering, or IPO, is the first sale of a business’s stocks to the public.
+This is also known as “going public.”

 Another exit strategy for small business is liquidation.
-When a company can no longer pay its debts, it must be liquidated.
-With liquidation, business operations end and the liquidation value of your assets go to creditors and investors.
+With liquidation, business operations end and your assets are sold.
+The liquidation value of your assets go to creditors and investors.
 However, your creditors—not your investors—get first dibs.

 Liquidation is a clear-cut exit strategy because you don’t need to negotiate or merge your business.
-Your business stops and your assets go to those you owe money to.
+Your business stops and your assets go to the people you owe money to.

 If you liquidate your business, however, you lose your business concept, reputation, and your customers.
 Your business will not live on like in other exit strategy options.

-How to write an exit strategy for a business plan
+How to write an exit strategy business plan

 Keep in mind that you will update your business plan and exit strategy as your company goals change.

-For example, you might have originally planned on merging with another business.
-But after 25 years of owning your business, your son says he would like to buy the business from you.
+For example, your original exit plan may have been to merge with another business.
+But after 25 years of owning your business, your daughter says she wants to buy it from you.
 If you decide to sell instead of merge, update your business plan to reflect your new exit strategy.

 Need help staying organized in your small business?
-Patriot’s online accounting software tracks your expenses and invoices.
-Track incoming and outgoing money so you can keep solid records and have an accurate picture of your business’s financial health.
+Patriot’s online accounting software makes tracking your expenses and income a snap.
+Keep solid records to have an accurate picture of your business’s financial health.
 Try it for free today!